-- 29 On 24 July 1992, the Finance Committee approved a commitment of \$187,000,000 to buy up to 48% of the issued capital of Tradelink Electronic Commerce Limited to finance the provision of a community electronic trading service.
-Subsequently, the Government bought 48% of the issued capital of the company for \$56,125,000. - 30 On 31 May 1996, the Finance Committee approved the reduction of the above commitment by \$130,875,000 and also approved a convertible loan of \$425,000,000 to the company.
-The loan operates on a revolving basis with a credit limit of \$425,000,000 for a period that is coterminous with Government's Operating Agreement with the company.
+27 On 24 July 1992, the Finance Committee approved a commitment of \$187,000,000 to buy up to 48% of the issued capital of Tradelink Electronic Commerce Limited to finance the provision of a community electronic trading service.
+Subsequently, the Government bought 48% of the issued capital of the company for \$56,125,000.

+28 On 31 May 1996, the Finance Committee approved the reduction of the above commitment by \$130,875,000 and also approved a convertible loan of \$425,000,000 to the company to be coterminous with Government's Operating Agreement with the company.
 In December 1997, the Government converted \$5,000,000 of the loan drawn into shares in the company at par value.

-As at 31 March 2003, the Government's capital injection in the company was \$61,125,000.
-There has been no drawdown of the loan in 2003-04.
-The Government's Operating Agreement with the company expired on 31 December 2003 and there will be no further drawdown of the loan.
+29 In October 2005, the Government participated in the company's Initial Public Offering (IPO) exercise as the principal vendor to downsize its shareholdings in the company.
+Following the IPO of the company, the percentage of the Government's shareholdings in the company has been reduced to 12.3%.